 Then what does it mean to be “data-driven?”
-This term basically describes the decision-making process, which involves collecting data, extracting patterns and facts from that data, and utilizing those facts to make inferences that influence decision-making.
+This term describes a decision-making process which involves collecting data, extracting patterns and facts from that data, and utilizing those facts to make inferences that influence decision-making.

-A well-rounded data analyst knows the business well.
-Ask yourself what the problems are in the market with which you are working.
+A well-rounded data analyst knows the business well and posses sharp organizational acumen.
+Ask yourself what the problems are in your given industry and competitive market.
 Identify and understand them thoroughly.
-This will equip you to make better inferences with your data later on.
+Establishing this foundational knowledge will equip you to make better inferences with your data later on.

 2) Identify Data Sources

 Put together the sources from which you’ll be extracting your data.
-You’ll be coordinating information from different databases, web-driven feedback forms, and social media.
+You might be coordinating information from different databases, web-driven feedback forms, and even social media.

-Coordinating your various sources seems simple, but finding common variables between each dataset can present a tremendously difficult problem.
-It can be easy to settle for the immediate goal of utilizing the data for your current purpose alone, but it’s wise to determine whether or not this data could be used for other projects in the future.
-If so, should you develop a strategy to present the data in a way that’s accessible in other scenarios?
+Coordinating your various sources seems simple, but finding common variables among each dataset can present a tremendously difficult problem.
+It can be easy to settle for the immediate goal of utilizing the data for your current purpose alone, but it’s wise to determine whether or not this data could also be used for additional projects in the future.
+If so, you should strive to develop a strategy to present the data in a way that’s accessible in other scenarios as well.

-Surprisingly, this is actually 85 percent of what you do with your data.
-Start by building tables to organize and catalog what you’ve found.
-Create a data dictionary: A table that catalogs each of the variables you are working with and essentially translates them into what they mean to you in the context of this particular project.
-This includes data types and other processing factors as well.
+The term “data cleaning” refers to the process of preparing raw data for analysis by removing or correcting data that is incorrect, incomplete, or irrelevant.
+To do so, start by building tables to organize and catalog what you’ve found.
+Create a data dictionary—a table that catalogs each of your variables and translates them into what they mean to you in the context of this particular project.
+This information could include data type and other processing factors, as well.

-- Predictive Information: An inference based upon facts, and advice for further action based on the inference
+- Predictive Information: An inference based upon facts and advice for further action based on your reasoning.

 5) Draw Conclusions

-Many companies find themselves upon assumptions: “A market for this product exists.”
-Or, “This is what our customers want.”
-So before finding anything brand new, put these assumptions to the test.
-Proving these assumptions are correct gives you solid groundwork to move from, and disproving these assumptions will allow you to eliminate any false claims that have, perhaps unknowingly, been negatively impacting your company.
-Keep in mind that a good data-driven decision actually generates more questions than answers.
+Many companies make frequent assumptions about their products or market.
+For example, they might believe, “A market for this product exists,” or, “This is what our customers want.”
+But before seeking out new information, first put existing assumptions to the test.
+Proving these assumptions are correct will give you a foundation to work from.
+Alternatively, disproving these assumptions will allow you to eliminate any false claims that have, perhaps unknowingly, been negatively impacting your company.
+Keep in mind that an exceptional data-driven decision usually generates more questions than answers.

 Data-Driven Decisions and Organizational Success

-Incidentally, the majority of the steps listed above are not actually generating statistics.
-The majority of these steps to effectively utilize data encourage novice data scientists to become well-rounded—capable of not only analyzing, but understanding the data from a holistic perspective, and providing insight based upon the data as well.
-This holistic aspect of the analysis is the future.
+Incidentally, the majority of the steps listed above do not generate statistics.
+The majority of these steps to effectively utilize data instead encourage novice data analysts to become well-rounded in their role.
+This process helps professionals become capable of not only analyzing, but understanding data from a holistic perspective and providing insight based upon the data as well.

-Take Netflix, for example.
-This company started as a mail-based DVD sharing business and, based on a data-driven decision, grew to internet streaming—becoming one of the most successful companies today.
+Consider Netflix, for example.
+The company started as a mail-based DVD sharing business and, based on a data-driven decision, grew to internet streaming—becoming one of the most successful companies today.
 Without data, Netflix would not have had the basis to make such an immense and impactful decision.
-And without that decision, the company would not have flourished at the rate or in the direction it did.
+Moreover, without that decision, the company would not have flourished at the rate or in the direction it did.

-Amazon is another great example.
+Amazon is another poignant example.
 What started as an online bookstore has blossomed into a massive online hub for just about any product a person could want or need.
-(Amazon has just recently made moves to begin offering food products.)
-What drove them to make such huge decisions?
-Data!
-It’s no surprise that such huge and successful re-branding moves were made based on data collection and inference that indicated this is the direction in which our world is headed.
+What drove them to make such enormous decisions?
+Data.
+It’s no surprise that such major (and successful) rebranding moves were made based on data collection and the inferences made as a result.